coastrock/CEBD1250_repo/README.md

 Slide 39
 Based on the model below, please define a Multidimensional OLAP model with at least one fact and 4 dimensions

+### Class 4 Questions about the content of the class

+Slide 17
+Which file structure will be more close to a relational database?
+Is AVRO the same thing as JSON, what is the difference?
+What is the difference between PARQUET and a delimited file type?
+Which kind of compression algorithm allows to consume data using parallel processing?

+Slide 21

+Define a scenario where ACID properties are needed, enlist 3 reasons why.
+Define a scenario where BASE properties are needed, enlist 3 reasons why.

+Slide 28
+Your client wants to find potential clients based on their locations or interests, what would you suggest?
+You need to store the logs from your billing system in a way that they will become easy to access.
+You want to analyze the most accessed site of your e-commerce platform over the time.
+Where would you store the data?
+You want to store the inventory of your website contents per endpoints.
+The page contents will be labelled with the page endpoint accessed, for quick access.
+Which database solution you would choose?
+You have to store financial information about your clients, such as balance account and personal information.
+Which one you will use?